 - The plant stops growing or becomes limp

-- The plant is root bound
+- The plant is root-bound or pot-bound

+Many tropical plants like to be slightly underpotted, and unless you need to repot it because the soil is exhausted or the plant is suffering, there is no reason to do it early.
 An over-potted plant will focus on root growth at the expense of new foliage and flowers.
 Finally, some plants, such as bromeliads, will almost never need to be repotted.
-If a bromeliad sends out pups, or mini-plants, just cut these off near the base of the mother plant and pot them up separately.
+If a bromeliad sends out pups, or mini-plants, just cut these off near the base of the mother plant and pot them separately.

-- Water.
 Water thoroughly, and if necessary, add a little more soil to top it off.
 You should water until liquid seeps from the drainage holes at the bottom of the pot.

 When to Fertilize